MIGUEL ORTIZ

 (Review of Economic Studies, 2024)

-with Shibiru Ayalew and David Q. Wu (full funding secured)
+with Shibiru Ayalew and David Q. Wu (main experiment ongoing)